Signed in as:

 Enjoy light refreshments at the start of your day.

-Join us as we kickstart the conference.
+Join us as we kickstart the conference with local renowned drummers and throat singers.

-This session provides a clear-eyed overview of the current state of our climate.
 Grounded in science and the latest global and regional data, the Climate Reality Check sets the tone for the conference by highlighting the risks, challenges, and opportunities facing the tourism industry.
 It’s a moment to align our understanding, confront the realities of climate change, and frame the urgency and focus needed for the discussions ahead.

 This session explores how education can serve as a catalyst for sustainability, resilience, and long-term change.
 From community training programs to formal academic pathways, we’ll highlight innovative initiatives that equip learners of all ages with the knowledge and skills to drive sustainable practices.
 Participants will gain insight into emerging opportunities to strengthen capacity, inspire the next generation, and embed sustainability into the core of tourism and community development.